tboulet/Face-Expression-Recognition/README.md

-## Projet de détection d'expression faciales
+# Facial emotion detection and classification project

-### Description :
+## Description :

-Le projet a pour but de construire un programme pour détecter les visages et leurs émotions associées depuis une image ou une vidéo prise en temps réelle.
-Les visages sont détectés et classifiés parmi 7 émotions : Angry, Disgust, Fear, Happy, Sad, Surprise et Neutral.
+Computer vision project aiming to detect and classify faces into 7 categories : Angry, Disgust, Fear, Happy, Sad, Surprise et Neutral.

-### Fichiers python à lancer :

-videoCapture.py : prend une vidéo en entrée, traite chaque frame avec imageProcess.py et renvoie la vidéo traitée ainsi.
-Les visages sont détectés et classifiés.

-game.py : lance une capture de la vidéo et des smileys à imiter le plus rapidement possible.
+The program use Cascade from CV2 to detect faces.
+Faces are classified thanks to a CNN model inspired by VGG trained by myself.
+I used several datasets for training my model.

+## Python files to run :

+You may need to install requirements using command ```pip install -r requirements.txt```

+### run_videoCapture.py
+Capture a video from your camera, detect faces and classify them.\

+### run_game.py
+Start a game.
+You will have to mimic emotions displayed as fast as possible.
+You win 1 point for each emotion mimicked.\

+Press "Q" to quit the game.
+Press "P" to pass the emotion (but you lose 1 point).\

-Paramètres de game():
+Parameters of game():

-    - playTime : durée du jeu
+    - playTime : duration of the game.
-    - dt_required : délai durant lequel l'émotion doit être reconnue en continu pour être validée
-    - n_photos : nombre de photos souvenirs que le modèle prendra pendant le jeu, affichées à la fin
+    - dt_required : duration required for maintaining emotion on screen to validate emotion.
+    - n_photos : the program will temporaly save n_photos of you during the game, and then display them at the end.